TitasKu/help/docs/experiment-with-the-sample-app.md

 You will first need to register for a free account on [Intempt Platform](https://app.intempt.com/login "Intempt Platform").

-For the iOS App, you’ll need to create your own authorization token and to add that to the sample app.
-This is the most straight-forward ⁠— sign-up and Create a New Organization.
-You will then Create a New Source of type iOS.
+For the iOS App, you'll need to create your own authorization token and to add that to the sample app.
+It is simple ⁠— sign-up and Create a New Organization.
+After that, Create a New Source of type iOS.
 You should then fork our Github repo and replace the Playground Source referenced within the Sample App to your own.

 ![img](image5.png)